rohe/fedservice/entities/nginx_uwsgi/README.md

 You have to go through all of them to make them work in your environment.
 There are 3 sets of files.

 The uwsgi.ini files.
+There are 4 of them:

+* flask_op/uwsgi_setup/uwsgi.ini
+* flask_rp/uwsgi_setup/automatic/uwsgi.ini
+* flask_rp/uwsgi_setup/explicit/uwsgi.ini
+* flask_signing_service/uwsgi_setup/uwsgi.ini

-Here you have to change the 'base' specification.
+In all of them you have to at least change the 'base' specification.

 The conf*.yaml files:

-flask_op/conf_uwsgi.yaml
+* flask_op/conf_uwsgi.yaml
-flask_rp/conf_fed.yaml
+* flask_rp/conf_fed.yaml
-flask_rp/conf_fed_auto.yaml
+* flask_rp/conf_fed_auto.yaml
-flask_signing_service/conf.yaml
+* flask_signing_service/conf.yaml

 In all of these you should only have to change the 'domain' specification.

-And lastly the nginx config file (nginx.fed.conf).
+And lastly the nginx config file (federation.conf).
 Here you have to change the values all the uwsgi_pass parameters.
 You probably have to change where the SSL certificates reside.
 The http/include value might also have to be changed.
+And finally you have to copy the configuration file to where ever the nginx configuration files resides on your machine.

+Before going further you make sure that the uid you are going to run the whole thing as has write permission to all the log and pid files that will be used.

 Now for the start script.